 Time-Linearized Maximum Likelihood analysis of Harp Seals

-Given a Maximum Likelihood tree of clade relationships with variable branch lengths, we can construct a time-linearized model in which all branch "tips" [left] come out contemporaneous.
-The model assumes a statistically constant "molecular clock" of molecular evolution.
+The phylogenetic tree among harps seals can be used to construct a time-linearized model in which all branch "tips" [left] come out contemporaneous, as expected for seals collected in the modern era.
+The model requires a statistically constant "Molecular Clock" of molecular evolution calibrated against known geological or biological events.
 The bars around each internal branch indicate its 95% confidence interval.

 Figure from Carr et al. 2015; text © 2025 by Steven M Carr